Union Beach, New Jersey: Public transportation

+The distance by water from Staten Island to Union Beach is approximately 2 to 3 nmi, depending on the specific starting and ending points you consider within Staten Island and Union Beach, respectively.
+The water route generally follows the Raritan Bay, which separates Staten Island from the New Jersey shoreline.

 Controversy

-Union Beach made national news for fighting a wind turbine proposed by the Bayshore Regional Sewerage Authority that would be constructed in close proximity to residential houses, sensitive bird habitats, and protected wetlands.
+Union Beach made national news for its opposition to a wind turbine proposed by the Bayshore Regional Sewerage Authority that would be constructed in close proximity to residential houses, sensitive bird habitats, and protected wetlands.
 The agency received approval in October 2009 from the New Jersey Department of Environmental Protection for the turbine, which would stand 380 ft high.
 The case was brought to the Supreme Court of New Jersey, which in September 2014 upheld a state law disallowing local ordinances from preventing the development of certain wind power projects in New Jersey.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Union Beach include: